Markosverdhi/markosverdhi/README.md

 - I am a student at Pennsylvania State University, studying Computational Data Sciences.

-- I am a first year student, and have been programming for 6 months now.
+- I am a first year student.

 - I am familiar with Python 3 and SQL (MySQL and SQLite, but I will learn Oracle and others if a position requires me to do so).
 My Github profile is regularly updated with new projects that I learn about and complete in my studies, and I am very enthusiastic about learning more and continuing to add to my experience.